egmeek/spire-js/README.md

 ### Listing Companies

-To return an array of companies that have been setup on your Spire server, create a `CompanyList` instance and call `fetch`:
+To list companies that have been setup on your Spire server, create a `CompanyList` instance and call `fetch`:

 ```javascript
 var companies = new spire.company.CompanyList();